-The UPS partnership with Gavi builds on successful efforts to expand and improve vaccine delivery in Uganda and some of the world’s most under-served communities.
+UPS partnership with Gavi builds on successful efforts to expand and improve vaccine delivery in Uganda and some of the world’s most underserved communities.

 Atlanta and Geneva

-The UPS Foundation's contribution of US$2 million in cash and US$1 million in UPS in-kind services, combined with a matching sum of US$2 million from the Gavi Matching Fund, results in a total of US$5 million towards an expansion of the previous shared efforts made by the organisations.
+The UPS Foundation's contribution of US$2 million in cash and US$1 million in UPS in-kind services, combined with a match of US$2 million from the Gavi Matching Fund, results in a total of US$5 million toward an expansion of previous shared efforts by the organizations.
 The contribution will apply to Gavi's 2021 to 2025 strategic period.
-The Gavi Matching Fund was created in 2011 to encourage businesses to invest in global immunisation.
+The Gavi Matching Fund was created in 2011 to encourage businesses to invest in global immunization.

-This commitment extends long-standing partnership of The UPS Foundation's and UPS with Gavi and draws on the company's deep expertise in healthcare supply chain management.
+This commitment extends The UPS Foundation's and UPS's long-time partnership with Gavi and draws on the company's deep expertise in healthcare supply chain management.
 The UPS Foundation's corporate partnership with Gavi began in 2014.
 Since that time, UPS has provided funding and technical expertise aimed at establishing reliable cold chain networks, expanding last mile delivery of vaccines, broadening the pool of trained supply chain managers in priority countries and spearheading innovation.

 "Strong and efficient supply chains are essential to Gavi's work," said Dr. Seth Berkley, CEO of Gavi.
 "With support from The UPS Foundation, we have in recent years been able to greatly enlarge and improve supply chains that Gavi-eligible countries rely on to deliver vaccines, even in some of the most remote areas of the world.
-We are extremely grateful to The UPS Foundation, whose close partnership with Gavi has yielded truly groundbreaking accomplishments.
-We are excited to move ahead with the next chapter of this enormously fruitful relationship."
+We're extremely grateful to The UPS Foundation, whose close partnership with Gavi has yielded truly groundbreaking accomplishments.
+We're excited to move ahead with the next chapter of this enormously fruitful relationship."

-"As a purpose-driven, global organisation, our support for Gavi's mission can help advance our society in the most important way – our children's future – and catalyse more private sector support," said Eduardo Martinez, President of The UPS Foundation and UPS Chief Diversity, Equity and Inclusion Officer.
+"As a purpose-driven, global organization, our support for Gavi's mission can help advance our society in the most important way – our children's future – and catalyze more private sector support," said Eduardo Martinez, President of The UPS Foundation and UPS Chief Diversity, Equity & Inclusion Officer.
 "We aspire to create pathways for the public sector and civil society to better connect with the private sector, to create more efficient systems, and enable innovations that improve the delivery of vital health services and commodities like vaccines."

 With the support of the Ugandan government and Minister of Health, in July 2018, UPS and Gavi developed a pilot last mile vaccine delivery network in three districts around Kampala, Uganda, serving three million people and focused on improving the percentage of Ugandan children who receive childhood vaccines.
-Working with the Ugandan Ministry of Health, UPS, Gavi and the authorised UPS service contractor established a vaccine delivery system reaching more than 150 clinics.
-The pilot, which was well received by local health networks, used cold chain best practices, vehicles with refrigerators, temperature monitoring tools, and stock management systems to track inventory and trigger ordering before vaccines are out of stock.
+Working with the Ugandan Ministry of Health, UPS, Gavi and UPS's authorized service contractor established a vaccine delivery system reaching more than 150 clinics.
+The pilot, which was well received by local health networks, utilized cold chain best practices, vehicles with refrigerators, temperature monitoring tools, stock management systems to track inventory and trigger ordering before vaccines are out of stock.

-The UPS Foundation's contributions have supported, among other activities, the Strategic Training Executive Programme (STEP) Leadership Development programme, which builds supply chain managers' capacity to provide end-to-end management of vaccine supply chains.
+The UPS Foundation's contributions have supported, among other activities, the Strategic Training Executive Program (STEP) Leadership Development program, which builds supply chain managers' capacity to provide end-to-end management of vaccine supply chains.

-This new contribution from The UPS Foundation, combined with that from the Gavi Matching Fund, will be used to support Gavi's supply chain initiatives across the 2021-2025 period, thus strengthening the Alliance's capacity to engage with the private sector and replicate the successful Uganda model to exponentially increase the availability of vaccines for children in other countries.
+This new contribution from The UPS Foundation, combined with the Gavi Matching Fund, will be used to support Gavi's supply chain initiatives across the 2021-2025 period, strengthening the Alliance's capacity to engage with the private sector and replicate the successful Uganda model to exponentially increase availability of vaccines for children in other countries.

-Since being founded in 1907, UPS has built a legacy as a caring and responsible corporate citizen, supporting programmes that provide long-term solutions to community needs.
-Founded in 1951, The UPS Foundation leads its global citizenship programmes and is responsible for facilitating community involvement in local, national, and global communities.
+Since its founding in 1907, UPS has built a legacy as a caring and responsible corporate citizen, supporting programs that provide long-term solutions to community needs.
+Founded in 1951, The UPS Foundation leads its global citizenship programs and is responsible for facilitating community involvement to local, national, and global communities.
 In 2019, UPS and its employees, active and retired, invested more than $123.8 million in charitable giving around the world.
 The UPS Foundation can be found on the web at UPS.com/Foundation and @UPS_Foundation on Twitter.

 Equitable vaccine initiative

-UPS delivers the first Pfizer-BioNTech COVID-19 vaccines to South Korea
+UPS delivers first Pfizer-BioNTech COVID-19 vaccines to South Korea